scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 However, in modern workflows the lines between these stages is typically blurred, particularly with respect to analysis.
 While direct visualization of simulation trajectories can provide insights into the behavior of a system, integrating higher-order analyses is often necessary to provide real-time interpretable visualizations in that allow researchers to identify meaningful features like defects and ordered domains of self-assembled structures.
 Studies of complex systems are also often aided or accelerated by a real-time coupling of simulations with on-the-fly analysis.
-This simultaneous usage of simulation and analysis is especially relevant because modern machine learning techniques frequently involve wrapping this pipeline entirely into a higher-level optimization problem, since the descriptors it computes can be used to, for instance, construct objective functions targeting a specific materials design problem.
+This simultaneous usage of simulation and analysis is especially relevant because modern machine learning techniques frequently involve wrapping this pipeline entirely within a higher-level optimization problem, since analysis methods can be used to construct objective functions targeting a specific materials design problem, for instance.

 Following, we provide demonstrations of how ``freud`` can be integrated with popular tools in the scientific Python ecosystem like TensorFlow, Scikit-learn, SciPy, or Matplotlib.
 In the context of machine learning algorithms, we will discuss how the analyses in ``freud`` can reduce the 6N-dimensional space of particle positions and orientations into a tractable set of features that can be fed into machine learning algorithms.